misterplain/hpNotePad/README.md

 The deployed site can be found [HERE](https://hpnotepad.onrender.com/)

-The code for version 1 of this project can be found [HERE](https://github.com/misterplain/hpNotePad/tree/9728a68fb34802168db68cebda4070e406bddce5)
+The backend code for this project can be found [HERE](https://github.com/misterplain/node-server/tree/main/hpnotepad)

 ## Tech Stack